Lifeguard Certification Course: January 31, February 1 & 2

 • Sunday, February 2 - 1:00 p.m. to 5:00 p.m.

 • You must wear a swim suit in class.

 • A one piece suit or thick strapped athletic two piece for females is required.

 • Goggles are highly recommended for the prerequisite swimming test.
 Goggles are not allowed during the brick dive on the first day or after the first class day, if you wear contacts please plan accordingly.

-• A meal will be provided on days we have class scheduled for four hours, if more than six hours we will provide two meals that day.
+• A meal will be provided on Friday evening following the Prerequisite Evaluation and two meals on Saturday.
 Snacks are allowed and recommended.

 • Lifeguarding candidates must attend every session at the times listed by the facility.
 Failure to attend the entire class will result in a failing grade and no refund.
 Attendance in the course does not guarantee Lifeguard certification; candidates must pass written and practical exams.